Barto670/Add-program-to-regedit-as-an-executable-program-using-.bat/README.md

 2) Replace 'PROGRAMNAMEHERE' with the name of your program

-The bat files create the following
+The bat files create the following:

 -Whole tree view-
 ![image](https://user-images.githubusercontent.com/59570853/190258469-1e81e331-ce23-4267-9234-6a348e1692c6.png)